Life Skills Online is a completely free educational programme from Aware which is delivered online.

 Life skills online is a partnership between Aware and SilverCloud health.
 SilverCloud health evolved out of the Technology Enhanced Therapy (TET) project, a three year translational research project undertaken jointly by the National Digital Research Centre, Trinity College Dublin and Parents Plus, Mater University Hospital in Ireland.
 Prior to this, the project underwent seven years of direct academic research at Trinity College Dublin.

 How do I sign up for the programme?

 Each participant in Aware’s Life Skills Online programme is supported on a one-to-one basis by our volunteers.
 This means that there is a limit to the number of people who can take part in the programme at any one time.
-The March programme is now full and in progress with over 300 people assigned supporters.
-Aware will open the next Life Skills Group programme late-May.
-Please check our homepage or Facebook page for regular support service updates.
+The January 2015 programme is now full.
+335 people signed up on January 12th.
+Aware will offer the next Life Skills Online programme on Monday, March 16th at 5pm.

 Frequently asked questions

 Who is the programme aimed at?

 The programme is aimed at individuals who are experiencing mild to moderate depression, stress and/or anxiety and who may prefer the anonymity of an online support programme.

 The programme may also be used as a preventative tool for individuals who are susceptible to difficulties with low mood but are not currently experiencing depression.

 Do I need an internet connection to do the programme?